GTDev87/themostgreg-site/frontend/src/content/proposals/emmanuel_baptist_church/index.md

 ---

-### From what I've seen I see two possibilities where I can help the EBC.
+### Two possibilities to support EBC.

 ---

-### Option 1: I can clean up your existing Wordpress site which involves:
+### Option 1: Cleaning up existing Wordpress site which involves:

 - removing dead links
 - This requires just managing the Wordpress content and keeping it up to date.